Symphony No. 4 (Franz Schmidt): Performances and recordings

 This work is not performed often or widely regarded by concertgoers as belonging to the standard repertoire.
 This may be due to Schmidt's perceived or alleged association with Nazism.
 (Such associations were strongly denied by two Jewish musicians close to Schmidt: his friend and chamber-music partner, Oskar Adler, and the broadcaster, Hans Keller, who, as a young violinist in Vienna, had benefited from Schmidt's patience and expert guidance.)

 However, it has notably been championed by prominent conductors such as Kirill Petrenko, Zubin Mehta, Vassily Sinaisky, Paavo Järvi, Neeme Järvi, Franz Welser-Möst, Simone Young, and Andrew Litton, who have performed and recorded the symphony with the Berlin Philharmonic, Vienna Philharmonic, Malmö Symphony Orchestra, Frankfurt Radio Symphony, Detroit Symphony Orchestra, London Philharmonic Orchestra, Royal Stockholm Philharmonic Orchestra, and Dallas Symphony Orchestra respectively.

+In 2000, Martin Sieghart recorded the symphony with the Bruckner Orchestra Linz.
+Yakov Kreizberg's recording with the Netherlands Philharmonic was released in 2003.

+In 2010, Stefan Blunier made a recording with the Beethoven Orchester Bonn, and Vassily Sinasky recorded it with the Malmö Symphony Orchestra.

 Paavo Järvi included the work in a 2020 Deutsche Grammophon album featuring all four of Schmidt's symphonies along with the Intermezzo from the opera Notre Dame.
 The album is titled Franz Schmidt: Complete Symphonies.

+Rudolf Moralt's 1962 recording with the Vienna Symphony was released in 2024.

-Most recently, Jonathon Berman, conducting the BBC National Orchestra of Wales has been released in 2024.
+Most recently, Jonathan Berman, conducting the BBC National Orchestra of Wales has been released in 2024.